DickinsonCollege/FarmData2/ONBOARDING.md

 #### HTML ####

 Hypertext Markup Language (HTML) is the base language that is used to create web pages.
-It defines the structure of a page and allows page _elements_ (e.g. headings, paragraphs, lists, images, etc.) to be tagged and labeled with _attributes_.
+It defines the structure of a page and allows page _elements_ (e.g. headings, paragraphs, lists, images, etc.) to be _tagged_ and labeled with _attributes_.
 The way that an element is tagged and labeled allows the browser (with [CSS](#css)) to determine how the content of the element should be displayed.
 Elements and attributes also allow [JavaScript](#javascript), [Vue.js](#vue.js) and [Cypress](#cypress) to interact with the page style, structure and content.

   - Resources:
-    - [Getting started with HTML](https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/Getting_started): A great place to start if you have not worked with HTML before or want a refresher.
+    - [HTML Basics](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/HTML_basics): A great place to start if you have not worked with HTML before or want a refresher.
-    - [Your first form](https://developer.mozilla.org/en-US/docs/Learn/Forms/Your_first_form): An introduction to HTML forms, which FarmData2 uses to collect input from the user (e.g. plantings, harvests, search critera, etc.)
+    - [Your first form](https://developer.mozilla.org/en-US/docs/Learn/Forms/Your_first_form): An introduction to HTML forms, which FarmData2 uses to collect input from the user (e.g. plantings, harvests, search criteria, etc.)
     - [Introduction to HTML](https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML): A collection of guides and assessments that give a comprehensive introduction to HTML.
-Note: The two resources above are the key sub-sets of this resource for getting ready to work on FarmData2.
     - [HTML Reference](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference): A comprehensive reference to all of the HTML _elements_ and _attributes_.

 #### CSS ####

+Cascading Style Sheets (CSS) is a language for specifying how an HTML document should be presented (i.e. how it is displayed by the browser).
+CSS uses _rules_ to apply styles to HTML _elements_.
+Each CSS rule _selects_ HTML elements to which it applies, specifies the _properties_ of the element that are to be styled (e.g. color, font-family, etc.) and gives a _value_ that indicates how they are to be styled (e.g. blue, cursive).
+[JavaScript](#javascript) can interact with CSS rules, properties and values to dynamically change how (and if) HTML elements are displayed.

+  - Resources:
+    - [What is CSS?](https://developer.mozilla.org/en-US/docs/Learn/CSS/First_steps/What_is_CSS): A (mostly) conceptual introduction to what CSS is and what it does.
+    - [CSS Basics](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/CSS_basics): A great place to start if you have not worked with CSS before or want a refresher.
+    - [Learn to style HTML using CSS](https://developer.mozilla.org/en-US/docs/Learn/CSS): A collection of modules that give a comprehensive introduction to CSS.
+    - [CSS reference](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference): A comprehensive reference to all of the CSS _properties_ and _values_.

 #### JavaScript ####